Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_contract.md

 For both Truffle and Hardhat, we can create a new file inside the contract folder

->Solidity is the lauguage that will be used for our example.
+>Solidity is the language that will be used for our example.
 More information about it can be found [HERE](https://docs.soliditylang.org/en/v0.8.7/)

 - [ ] Name it ```NumberChanger.sol```